yizhouzhao/LLM4SocialMedia/README.md

  1.buy parts (✅）
  2.research mechanism（✅）
- 3.build harware （in progress）
+ 3.build harware （✅）
- 4.install software
+ 4.install software(✅)

 ## 2. Learn to use Github and VScode